These pages do not apply outside Great Britain.

 Accordingly, if an employer disputes that the stammer itself is a disability, there may in any event be direct discrimination or harassment related to a perceived mental disability.

-At least in the case of harassment, there can be a claim without there being any disability, actual or perceived.
+At least in the case of harassment, it seems there can be a claim without any disability, actual or perceived.
 The harassment just needs to be 'related' to disability.

 From the Employment Code, para 7.10

 A worker is subjected to homophobic banter and name calling, even though his colleagues know he is not gay.
 Because the form of the abuse relates to sexual orientation, this could amount to harassment related to sexual orientation.

 (The authority for this is the Court of Appeal decision in English v Thomas Sanderson Blinds below).